popolo-project/popolo-spec/specs/motion.md

     >House of Commons

-1. the legislative context in which the motion is proposed
+1. the legislative session in which the motion is proposed

-    >Sitting No. 36 of the 2nd Session of the 41st Parliament
+    >2nd Session of the 41st Parliament

 1. the [person](/specs/person.html) who proposed the motion